DIY Floating Desk

 While the basic floating desk is nothing more than a desktop, the basic design can be modified considerably to meet your needs and taste.

-The easiest possible modification is to make the drawer below the desk a shelf shallow box, with the drawer at the front open.
+The most straightforward possible modification is to make the drawer below the desk a shelf shallow box, with the drawer at the front open.
 This provides space for two shelves and a slot below the desktop drawer where papers, pens, and office work supplies can be stored.